Is the Liver Cancer Curable? The Latest Treatments

 1. Is liver cancer curable?

-Liver cancer can be curable, especially if it’s caught early and hasn’t spread.
-Treatments like surgery and liver transplants offer the best chances for a cure, but it all depends on the stage, type of liver cancer, and the overall health of the patient.
+Yes, liver cancer can be curable for many individuals, particularly if it’s caught early and hasn’t spread.
+Modern treatments like surgery and liver transplants offer the best chances for a cure in early stages, with 5-year survival rates for localized disease significantly improving.
+The possibility of a cure increasingly depends on the stage, type of liver cancer, and the overall health of the patient, alongside the rapidly evolving treatment landscape including targeted therapies and immunotherapies.

 2. What are the main symptoms of liver cancer?